lebamath/lebamath.github.io/SINR_linear_MIMO_equalizer.md

 ### Interference Power
 The interference power is not easy to derive directly.
 However, the total power of the signal plus interference is easier to compute.
 Therefore, we first derive the total power of signal plus interference, then subtract the signal power to obtain the interference power.

-The $l$-th row of the coefficient matrix in equation (4) contains the coefficients of the desired signal $X_l$ as well as the interfering signals.
+The $$l$$-th row of the coefficient matrix in equation (4) contains the coefficients of the desired signal $$X_l$$ as well as the interfering signals.
 We first derive the corresponding covariance matrix：

 $$
     \begin{aligned}